Mashhood03344/Grafana-Exploration/README.md

 **Issue:** Visualizing multiple data points or complex dashboards can lead to high memory consumption.

-**Limitation:** On resource-constrained systems, this may result in performance degradation or crashes during heavy usage.ss
+**Limitation:** On resource-constrained systems, this may result in performance degradation or crashes during heavy usage.